roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-02 ****** byJust_Plain_Bob© The first thing next morning she turned on her computer and accessed the file on the wedding she had coming up that weekend.
+The first thing next morning she turned on her computer and accessed the file on the wedding she had coming up that weekend.
 She had made a check list based on what the bride and the bride's mother had specified.
 The flowers had been ordered, the kitchen had been given the menu and housekeeping had the floor plan for the table set-up.
 The bride's mother had specified a u-shaped arrangement and had furnished a chart showing the seating arrangement and place cards had been ordered.

  The groom had said he wanted a live music and not a DJ so she had arranged for a band and had given them a list of the songs that the bride and groom wanted played at some point during the reception.
 The groom's father had stopped by her office and asked that she make sure that the bar have Famous Grouse scotch on hand and a call to catering found that Famous Grouse was not a brand kept in stock so she had ordered a case of it.